Dog Walker Won't Stop Dogs From Peeing In Neighbor's Bushes

 Research supports the idea that proactive communication can mitigate potential conflicts and enhance communal living experiences.

-9. Not only is dog feces harmful to bushes, but also they can cause kids to fall ill.
+9. Not only is dog feces harmful to bushes, but it can also cause kids to fall ill.

-10. The neighbour might be one of those unhappy old ladies.
+10. The neighbor might be one of those unhappy old ladies.

 11. Dogs are free to pee in public.